mesutoezdil/tools/README.md

 When adding new tools or modifying existing ones:
 1. Follow the existing code structure and naming conventions
+2. Write tests for all new tools
+3. Implement type-safe input validation for all parameters
-2. Add comprehensive error handling
+4. Add comprehensive error handling with structured logging
-3. Include proper MCP tool registration
+5. Use the official MCP SDK for all tool registrations
+6. Maintain modular package design (tools in `pkg/` subdirectories)
-4. Update this README with new tool documentation
+7. Update this README with new tool documentation
-5. Add appropriate tests
+8. Ensure minimum 80% test coverage
-6. Ensure backward compatibility with existing tools
+9. Ensure backward compatibility with existing tools

+For detailed development guidelines, see:
+- [DEVELOPMENT.md](DEVELOPMENT.md) - Development environment and workflow
+- [CONTRIBUTION.md](CONTRIBUTION.md) - Contribution process and standards